Storyflow

 A design brief is a short document that defines a design project before work begins: the objective, the audience, the scope and deliverables, the constraints, the timeline, and how success will be judged.
 It aligns the client and the designer on what is being made and why, so the work has a clear target.
 A design brief is a shared decision, not a wish list, and it is narrower than a creative brief, which covers a whole message or campaign rather than just the design.

 A design brief is a short document that defines a design project before work begins: the objective, the audience, the scope, the deliverables, the constraints, and how success will be judged.
-It aligns the client and the designer on what is being made and why, so the design work has a clear target instead of a moving one.
+It aligns the client and the designer on what is being made and why, so the design work aims at a fixed target instead of a moving one.
+In practice it is one to two pages, written by the client and the designer together, and confirmed before anyone opens a design file.

 The principle that makes a brief work: a design brief is a shared decision, not a wish list.
-A wish list is the client listing everything they want; a brief is the client and the designer agreeing on the problem, the constraints, and the definition of done.
+A wish list is the client listing everything they want.
+A brief is the client and the designer agreeing on the problem, the constraints, and the definition of done.
 The agreement is what makes it useful, because a brief nobody signed off on protects no one.
+You will see that line repeated through this guide, because almost every failure mode traces back to a brief that was really a wish list wearing a template.

-What is a design brief?
+What is a design brief, in one sentence?
 A design brief is a written agreement that scopes a design project and defines its goals, audience, deliverables, and constraints, used by designers, agencies, and in-house teams to align before production.
 Visual workspaces like Milanote and design platforms like Canva publish design-brief templates because a clear brief is the cheapest way to prevent expensive rework later.

 Key takeaways: